- Home

 Another form of defense is the Lyme disease vaccine for dogs.
 This is given in two doses spaced two to three weeks apart, and then annually after this point.

 These usually aren’t part of a dog’s compulsory set of injections but might be an option available in parts of the world in which Lyme disease is more prevalent.
-Parents can also ask their vet about this method if they’re planning on visiting one of these areas.
+Pet parents can also ask their vet about this method if they’re planning on visiting one of these areas.

 Repellants

 There are a variety of sprays, collars and topical products that can be used to protect your pet from ticks and fleas.
-You can also explore natural tick repellants as well — clove, cinnamon, rose geranium and eucalyptus are all said to work.
+You can also explore natural tick repellants as well — clove and cinnamon, for example, are said to work to some degree.

 If you have a large backyard, regularly mowing the grass during the spring and summer can discourage deer ticks from taking up residence in this space.